habte032/Soccer-Insights-Repo/README.md

    - Utilized popular Python libraries for data analysis and machine learning.

 2. **Data Integration:**
-   - Load a SQLite database.
+   - Loaded a SQLite database.
    - Loaded the CSV files into pandas DataFrames.
    - Inserted the DataFrames as tables into the SQLite database.